-The return of the hired vehicle must take place in a very well lit place in order to carry out an inventory of fixtures of return in good conditions.
-This restitution must be carried out by the same persons as the one in charge of the inventory of fixtures of departure.
+The return of the hired vehicle must take place in a very well lit place in order to complete the return inventory form in good conditions.
+This return inventory form must be completed and signed by the same person who handed over the vehicle to the renter and who completed the departure inventory form.
 All parts and surfaces of the vehicle shall be examined, including the upper parts of the vehicle.

 The owner must, whenever possible, provide the vehicle with a completely full tank of fuel.
 Similarly, therenter must return the vehicle with the tank one hundred percent full (100%).
 Failing this, the lessee must return the vehicle with the tank at the same fuel level as when the vehicle was handed over.

-In the event of a mechanical incident occurring during the rental period of the vehicle, the renter must notify the owner.
-It is their responsibility to bring the vehicle to a competent garage, previously indicated by the breakdown assistance.
-Following the garage diagnostic, repairs or parts changes may be necessary for the vehicle to be operational again.
-A written agreement in the form of an electronic message sent by e-mail or by text message ("SMS") from the owner must be obtained by the renter before authorising the garage to intervene on the vehicle.
-In the case where the owner gives their agreement to carry out the repairs, the renter can give the repair order to the professionals.
+In the event of a mechanical incident occurring during the rental period of the vehicle, the renter must imperatively inform the owner.
+It is the responsibility of the renter to follow the instructions given on the incident procedure indicated on the insurance certificate.
+Following the garage's diagnosis, repairs or parts changes may be necessary to make the vehicle operational again.
+A written agreement in the form of an electronic message ("email") or a written telephone message ("SMS") from the owner must be obtained by the renter before the garage is allowed to work on the vehicle.
+If the owner agrees to carry out the repairs, the renter can give the repair order to the professionals.
 The invoice can then be paid by the renter in order to continue the rental.
 The amount of the repairs will remain with the responsible party according to the origin of the incident.
 Mechanical breakdowns, excluding batteries, are most often the result of normal wear and tear of the vehicle but can also be the result of misuse of the vehicle by the renter.
 In order to attribute responsibility, Yescapa may request the vehicle's service history, maintenance or replacement invoices and/or a garage diagnosis.

-In the event of an incident or mechanical breakdown that immobilizes the vehicle, the renter may leave the vehicle in the mechanical garage designated by the insurance company, who will also repatriate the driver and passengers.
-If there is a problem determining a responsible party, the renter must wait for the breakdown assistance, in order to carry out an inventory of fixtures with them.
-They must also take all the necessary photos (inside and outside) to prove the condition of the vehicle before its removal.
-In the event of repatriation by the assistance, the tenant will have to pay the amount of the difference of missing fuel compared to what was listed on the inventory form filled out before departure.
-If the owner refuses the repair or if the mechanical breakdown immobilizes the vehicle within a period longer than that provided for by the applicable assistance, it will then be up to the owner to recover his vehicle in the garage having carried out the necessary repairs.
-Depending on the insurer, the cost of transport from his home to the said garage may be covered, according to the conditions defined in the applicable assistance contract.
+In the event of an incident or mechanical breakdown that immobilises the vehicle, the renter may leave the vehicle at the garage designated by the breakdown assistance.
+The assistance will inform the renter about the next steps depending on the situation.
+In order to determine who is responsable, the renter must wait for the breakdown assistance to arrive to carry out an inventory of fixtures with the mechanic.
+They must also take several photos of the (inside and outside) to prove the condition of the vehicle before its removal.
+In the event that the vehicle is repatriated by the assistance, the renter must pay for the missing fuel compared to what was listed on the inventory form filled out before departure.
+If the owner refuses to carry out the repair or if the mechanical breakdown immobilizes the vehicle within a timeframe longer than that provided for by the applicable assistance, it will then be up to the owner to recover their vehicle from the garage having carried out the necessary repairs.
+Depending on the insurance provider, the travel costs from their home to the relevant garage may be covered, according to the conditions defined in the applicable assistance contract.

 If the immobilization is due to a misuse or an accident caused by the renter, the owner will be able to claim the expenses of repatriation of the vehicle to his house from the security deposit given by the renter.
 If the cause of the immobilisation is fortuitous or undefinable, the return costs will be borne equally by the owner, i.e. 50% for each party of the contract.
 The security deposit provided as part of the lease may be used to implement such a measure.
 If the immobilization of the vehicle results from normal wear and tear or from negligence related to regular maintenance, which is the responsibility of the owner, he must assume the entire return journey as part of the recovery of his vehicle.
 Concerning the distance of repatriation of the vehicle, all the countries to visit must be mentioned on the rental contract or be the subject of a written agreement with the owner.
 Otherwise, the renter must refund the owner the full amount of the return trip.

-If the mechanical breakdown is the result of misuse by the hirer, a third party or a fixed object and the renter is found responsible, the latter will then be required to pay for all repairs incurred and will not be entitled to any refund for the unused days.
+If the mechanical breakdown is the result of misuse by the hirer, a third party or a fixed object and the renter is found to be responsible, then the renter will be required to pay for all repairs incurred and will not be entitled to any refund for the unused days.
 Insurance and service fees will not be refunded.

 If the mechanical incident is due to normal and regular mechanical wear or poor maintenance of the vehicle, the owner will be held responsible and must assume the cost of the repairs.
 If the renter had to pay this amount, the owner must reimburse it upon presentation of the corresponding invoices.
 The renter undertakes that such repairs shall be carried out exclusively by a competent garage authorised to carry out the repairs.
 The renter can be released from their responsibility by providing proof that the mechanical incident(s) occurred during normal use, from regular wear and tear of the mechanics or from bad maintenance of the vehicle by the owner.
 The culpable party can be determined with a diagnostic report of the vehicle from a competent garagiste.

-Both parties to the contract are required to print the rental contract in their language of use via their Yescapa account in order to sign it and carry out the inventory of fixtures together and write the information on the rental contract (paper or digital).
+The two parties to the contract carry out the inventory of fixtures together and write the information on the rental contract (paper or digital).
 It is up to the parties to agree on the language of the comments on the digital contract or, in the case where two paper contracts are filled out, that the information written on both copies corresponds regardless of the language of drafting.
-The owner commits himself to check all the important elements of their vehicle such as the air conditioning, the heating, the water heater, the fridge, the oven, the cooking plates (non-exhaustive list) during the inventory of fixtures as well as when the vehicle is returned in the presence of the renter.
-They must specifically note on the rental contract the expiry date of the gas pipes if the vehicle is equipped with them.
+The owner commits himself to check all the important elements of his vehicle such as the air conditioning, the heating, the water heater, the fridge, the oven, the cooking plates (non-exhaustive list) at the time of the inventory of fixtures of departure as well as at the return of the vehicle in the presence of the tenant.
+The renter must note on the rental contract the expiration date of the gas pipes if the vehicle is equipped with them.